dhis2/dhis2-docs-implementation/content/metadata_assessment/reference-org_units.md

 - Assign any appropriate data sets to that organisation unit
 - If it is not expected to report on any data sets, ensure that that organisation unit in questions is still open

-## Organisation units should belong to all compulsory organisation unit group set
+## Organisation units should belong to all compulsory organisation unit group sets

 ### Recommendation